 Such an ideal therapy would have equally high cure rates in patients with or without cirrhosis.
 In patients with decompensated cirrhosis, a highly compromised population with limited survival expectations, this regimen would also eliminate the need for adjunctive ribavirin treatment.
 Ribavirin is a toxic drug with many side effects, given with currently approved HCV therapies in patients with cirrhosis.

-Our proprietary pan-genotypic product candidate, AT-787, was created to address the efficacy challenges of existing HCV therapies.
-This direct-acting antiviral is a single fixed-dose tablet that combines AT-527, a purine nucleotide prodrug NS5B polymerase inhibitor, and AT-777, a novel NS5A inhibitor that has potent pan-genotypic activity against HCV replication in vitro.
+Our proprietary pan-genotypic product candidate, AT-787, was created to address the challenges of existing HCV therapies.
+This direct-acting antiviral product candidate is a single fixed-dose tablet that combines AT-527, a purine nucleotide prodrug NS5B polymerase inhibitor, and AT-777, a novel NS5A inhibitor that has potent pan-genotypic activity against HCV replication in vitro.

-AT-787 is a pan-genotypic fixed-dose drug combination, specifically developed to offer a short duration protease-sparing regimen for HCV-infected patients with or without cirrhosis.
+AT-787 is a pan-genotypic fixed-dose drug combination, specifically being developed to potentially offer a short duration protease-sparing regimen for HCV-infected patients with or without cirrhosis.
 In patients with decompensated cirrhosis, a life-threatening stage of liver disease, AT-787 offers the potential to treat patients without the co-administration of ribavirin.

 Protease-sparing regimens (such as Harvoni® or Epclusa®) are the only treatments approved for HCV-infected patients with decompensated cirrhosis.
 However, treatment with these therapies extends for a minimum of 12 weeks and requires adjunctive use of ribavirin to boost curative effectiveness.
 Ribavirin is carcinogenic in animal studies and has significant side effects including anemia, gastrointestinal, and nervous system side effects, making its use problematic in patients with cirrhosis, who are already quite ill with cirrhosis-associated low blood counts, gastrointestinal symptoms, and frequent nervous system complaints.